finos/rune-dsl/documentation/rosetta-modelling-component.md

 - Calculation - `calculation`
 - Object qualification - `productType` `eventType`

 Those special types are designed to flag attributes which result from running some logic, such that model implementations can identify where to stamp the output in the model.
-The logic is being captured by specific types of functions that are detailed in the [Function Definition Section](#function-component).
+The logic is being captured by specific types of functions that are detailed in the [Object Qualification](#object-qualification-function) section.

 ### Calculation